ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 }
 ```

-Because 5 networks all use the same Wormhole-based approach for communication, the only modifications to the above code snippet for those networks would be to change the first 3 address constant definitions.
-The definitions for all 5 networks that use Wormhole communicatino are below:
+Because 5 networks all use the same Wormhole-based approach for communication, the only modifications to the above code snippet for those networks would be to change the first 3 constant definitions.
+The definitions for all 5 networks that use Wormhole communication are below:

 | Network   | WORMHOLE_MESSAGE_RECEIVER_ADDRESS          | CHAIN_ID | V3FactoryTargetAddress                     |
 | --------- | ------------------------------------------ | -------- | ------------------------------------------ |